nus-cs2103-AY2122S1/ip/docs/README.md

 ### 5.`find <task>` - Find tasks with keyword of taskInfo.

-Duke finds tasks user hope to search by keywords of the taskInfo.
+Hyddd finds tasks user hope to search by keywords of the taskInfo.

 Example of usage: